jg-rp/json-p3/docs/docs/guides/jsonpath-functions.md

 ## Well-typedness

 The JSONPath specification defines a [type system for function expressions](https://datatracker.ietf.org/doc/html/draft-ietf-jsonpath-base-20#name-type-system-for-function-ex), and rules for how those types can be used within an expression.
-JSON P3 will throw a [JSONPathTypeError](../api/classes/jsonpath.JSONPathTypeError.md) as query compile time if it contains expressions that are not deemed to be well-typed.
+JSON P3 will throw a [JSONPathTypeError](../api/classes/jsonpath.JSONPathTypeError.md) at query compile time if it contains expressions that are not deemed to be well-typed.

 Please see [Section 2.4.3](https://datatracker.ietf.org/doc/html/draft-ietf-jsonpath-base-20#name-well-typedness-of-function-) _Well-Typedness of Function Expressions_.